 Distributions are effective following a bona fide break in service of at least one full calendar month from your last day of employment.
-This break must occur over a period you normally would work.
-Periods of leave with or without pay, summer breaks and intersession periods do not count toward satisfying this break in service.
+Periods of leave with or without pay do not count toward satisfying this break in service.

 Call toll-free 1-VRS-DC-PLAN1 (1-877-327-5261) or visit www.varetire.org (select the Defined Contribution Plans tab).
-For more information about enrolling in the plan, contributions and plan resources, see also Chapter 3-Saving for Retirement.
-Request a distribution (payment) from your plan.
-You may request a distribution in a lump sum, as a periodic payment or as a combination of these methods.
-You will be required to pay federal and state income taxes on distributions from your pretax account from the Commonwealth's 457 and Cash Match Plans.
-The IRS also may impose an additional 10 percent tax penalty on Cash Match Plan distributions received before age 591⁄2; there are exceptions to this rule.
-There is no penalty for early withdrawals from the 457 Plan.
+For more information about enrolling in the plan, contributions and plan resources, see Chapter 3-Saving for Retirement.